mifrosu/pointy/README.md

 ## Known Issues ##

-Observed using nVidia drivers with KDE on Debian Wheezy and Kubuntu 13.04:
-The slide transition fade effect exhibits flickering.
-Switching off desktop compositing (the default KDE shortcut is Alt-Shift-F12) removes the flicker.
+Flickering during slide fade transitions was observed on KDE using nVidia and Nouveau graphics drivers.
+This distortion did not occur if desktop effects were switched off (the default shortcut to do this on KDE is Alt-Shift-F12).
+Pointy exhibited flicker on Gnome-Shell (Fedora 18) with the Nouveau driver, but not with the nVidia driver.
+No such distortion has been observed, so far, with Intel graphics chips.